Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

    :header: "Status Code","Description"
    :escape: \

-   "400","The `s3_key` parameter was not specified or was empty."
+   "400","* The `s3_key` parameter was not specified or was empty.

+   * More than 24 characters were used for the `name` parameter."
    "403","You do not have permission to add an emoji to the specified subreddit."
    "500","* The `name` parameter was not specified or was empty.